|

 first group of Girl Guide Air Rangers in Calgary.
 In 1973 she was hired as a First Officer with the

-Canadian airlines Transair.
+Canadian Airlines Transair.
 She was the first woman to be hired as a First

 officer in North America on scheduled jet equipment and the first woman to